USM Alger: Colours and badge

-The original colors were USMA red and Maroon, colors hoisted to the club 1937, year of creation, 1945.
+USMA's original colors were red and burgundy color, 1937, year of creation, 1945.
 The origin of these colors is unknown.

-In May 1945, following Setif massacre, Guelma and Kherrata, the club decided to replace garnet by the black in homage to 45,000 protesters Alegrian killed by the bloody repression of the French Armed Forces.
+In May 1945, following Setif massacre, Guelma and Kherrata, the club decided to replace garnet by the black in homage to 45,000 Algerian protesters killed by the bloody repression of the French Armed Forces.
 Black represents mourning and red blood of the victims.